 Generally speaking, if you have less than 100 videos on your channel, then you haven’t created enough content yet and should keep at it and keep improving.

-Enthusiasm is contagious, and when you’re passionate about the topics you cover in your videos, your audience can feel it.
+Enthusiasm is contagious; your audience can feel it when you’re passionate about the topics you cover in your videos.

-- Can establish you as an expert/authority quickly
+- Can establish yourself as an expert/authority quickly

 - Videos can generate income for months and years to come

 - Help solve people’s problems

 - You can earn a great income

 - You can work with your favorite brands and creators

 Being a successful YouTuber and earning a good income requires a strong commitment to your craft, an understanding of the platform and its capabilities, and a willingness to put in the hard work necessary to make it happen.

 Here’s a step-by-step guide to make it work.

 1. Find a Niche You Have An Interest In

 The first step to becoming a money-making YouTuber is deciding what you want to make your YouTube channel about.